 Four friends, more than half a dozen instruments, and good craic.
-The River Drivers have roots in Ireland and Scotland by way of the Borough of Bristol (Pennsylvania) and play a combination of traditional Irish tunes and songs, as well as folk music from America and the rest of the Anglo-Celtic world.
+The River Drivers have roots in Ireland and Scotland by way of Philadelphia and play a combination of Celtic music, Americana, and hard-driving folk songs.

 “…times may change, but we remain inherently, irrevocably human.
 And this is human music.
 So it is important that some artists work to keep traditional music alive and sing the very human songs which mark our history.
 One such band…the River Drivers, has recently released its debut, self-titled full-length album, and it is certainly one deserving mention.” –No Depression